timothyjhurt/scriboto-app/README.md

 # To install and run scriboto

-## run the following commands from the scriboto-app folder and follow all of the directions of the install:
+## Run the following commands from the scriboto-app folder and follow all of the directions of the install:

 cd scriboto-app